IgorIvkin/sqlite-blobstorage/README.md

 ### TODOs
 The project was written primarily to validate the hypothesis.
-While it's applicable there is a lot of things to improve.
+While it's applicable currently there is a lot of things to improve.
-1) add possibility to delete the stored file
+1) to make an API more consistent
-2) add more tests
+2) to add more detailed exceptions
-3) handle more exceptions and provide more consistent API
+3) to implement the possibility to VACUUM blob volumes